dennislee22/dennislee22.github.io/docs/cdppvc/gpuecs.md

 ## Nvidia GPU Card Testing and Verification in CML

-1. Assuming CDP PvC Data Services with ECS platform is already installed, SSH into the ECS master node and run the following command to ensure that `ecsgpu.cdpkvm.cldr` host has `nvidia.com/gpu:` field in the node specification. `ecsgpu.cdpkvm.cldr` host is the typical ECS worker node without GPU card.
+1. Assuming the CDP PvC Data Services with ECS platform is already installed, SSH into the ECS master node and run the following command to ensure that `ecsgpu.cdpkvm.cldr` host has `nvidia.com/gpu:` field in the node specification. `ecsgpu.cdpkvm.cldr` host is the typical ECS worker node without GPU card.

     ```bash
     [root@ecsmaster1 ~]# kubectl describe node ecsgpu.cdpkvm.cldr | grep -A15 Capacity: